 Coffee shop.
 Cafe.
 Caffeinated workplace.
 Whatever you want to call it, coffee shops are a vital part of life for many people.
 They help you fuel up while simultaneously winding down.
 It’s important to know, especially when traveling, the best place to go for a delicious cup of coffee, and especially while traveling in Colombia, a country known for their delicious coffee beans.
 In Cartagena, coffee shops are a great place to cool off, soak up the air conditioning and grab a delicious cup o’ joe.
 Here are some of the best coffee shops that Cartagena has to offer.

-Epoca Cafe, located on Calle de Arzobispado and attached to the Arzobispado Hotel, in the walled center of Cartagena, offers a unique coffee drinking experience.
+Epoca Cafe, located on Calle de Arzobispado, in the walled center of Cartagena, offers a unique coffee drinking experience.
 Epoca collaborates with eight local coffee farms to supply their cafe with the delicious beans Cartageneros and tourists alike have grown to love.
 They roast their coffee beans in house, which not only fills the cafe with the delicious aroma of fresh coffee, but also gives visitors the option to take home their own batch of freshly roasted coffee beans.
 Not only do they offer delicious coffee options, but they present a delicious brunch menu ranging from avocado toast to arepa de huevo, a Cartagena must-try.
 Also, the fun doesn’t stop with coffee and brunch.
 Epoca Cafe offers a delicious nighttime cocktail menu as well, open until 10PM everyday.

 Ábaco Libros y Café